RaheesAhmed/QuickMCP/README.md

    node examples/04-test-client/test-client.js
    ```

+## 📚 Complete Documentation

+For comprehensive documentation including all patterns, examples, and best practices, see our **[Complete LLM Guide](llm.md)** - designed specifically for AI models and developers to understand and implement QuickMCP servers effectively.

+**What's in the LLM Guide:**
+- 📖 Complete API reference with examples
+- 🛠️ Advanced patterns and best practices
+- 🏗️ Enterprise server implementations
+- 🎯 Real-world use cases and solutions
+- 🚀 Performance optimization techniques

 ##  Contributing

 We welcome contributions!
 Please see our contributing guidelines for details.

 ##  License

-MIT License - see LICENSE file for details.
+MIT License - see [LICENSE](LICENSE) file for details.

 ---